Home Improvement (TV series): Syndication

 In the United States, Home Improvement began airing in broadcast syndication in September 1995, distributed via Buena Vista Television (now Disney–ABC Domestic Television) and continued to be syndicated until 2007, in a manner similar to Seinfeld and The Simpsons after they began airing in broadcast syndication.
 Episodes of Home Improvement were not aired in order of their production code number or original airdate.
 On cable, the series started airing in 2002 on superstations TBS and WGN America.
-It later ran on Nick at Nite, and its sister network TV Land, ABC Family and eventually the Hallmark Channel in 2013.
+It later ran on Nick at Nite, and its sister network TV Land and eventually the Hallmark Channel in 2013.
 The show's creators brought a lawsuit against Disney in 2013 alleging that Disney sold the syndication rights for the show at "well below market value" including offering the syndication rights in New York for "no monetary compensation".
 The lawsuit was settled in 2019.
 Terms of the settlement were not disclosed.
+Since 2019, the series is currently airing on Laff.